jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 ![Game-provided services: code snippets labeled C,D,E,F](images/vlcsnap-2019-09-25-19h18m49s012.png)

-You look at that and you go "well, this is still something that's owned by them.
+You look at (C) and you go "well, this is still something that's owned by them.
 The thing that's coming back came back from the API, and I had no control of it."
 That's got to have some memory somewhere, something's going on here.
 At the very least let's pretend that the file data that it's interpreting is compressed in some way, so at the very least it's got to decompress it first before it can be used.
 What's happening inside this call is: the API is allocating a buffer or decompressing into it and then returning me a pointer to some part of that.
 I could decouple it further; I can go like this (D) which is to say that I want it to decompress this raw file data into file data, and then it can make the thing I can use for me, and then I can get rid of this file data, because I don't need it anymore.

 But the problem with that is it's still allocating memory, so I get right back to where I was before, where I have to then give it yet more callbacks (E).
 I was trying to eliminate them before but now I'm right back to it, so I have to let it allocate the memory for me.